ragle/searchlight/README.md

 If you find a bug, please log an issue and submit a patch.
 If you run into a problem you can't solve, have questions, or are interested in having a searchlight app built for your organization - please don't hesitate to get in touch!

 The Searchlight Framework is currently a prototype in the earliest stages of development.
 It has been used to deploy [a simple demo](http://about.vivosearchlight.org), and a [proof-of-concept app for the Agrivivo Project](http://agrivivo.net/tool/searchlight).
 Your mileage may vary using it to create production apps.

+##License
+Searchlight is available for use freely under a [Creative Commons Attribution 3.0](http://creativecommons.org/licenses/by/3.0/) License.